BayCEER/python-bayeosdevice/README.md

 ## Background
 This module allows you to create a basic device web interface in just a few lines of code.
-We developed it for our customers to check the state of a device and configure some main settings like switching a heating on and off or definining a target value like CO2 concentration.
+We developed it for our customers to check the state of a device and configure some main settings like switching a heating on and off or defining a target value like CO2 concentration.

 The module implements a typical model-view-controller pattern (MVC):

-- Model: Observable [ItemDictionary](bayeosdevice/item.py) to hold device state
+  + **Model:** Observable [ItemDictionary](bayeosdevice/item.py) to hold device state
-- View: Dynamic generated web page for device values and settings
+  + **View:**: Dynamic generated web page for device values and settings
-- Controller: Asynchronous WebSocket event transport to push model change events to registered clients
+  + **Controller:** Asynchronous WebSocket event transport to push model change events to registered clients

 ![Model View Concept](docs/mvc.png)